The Government says it will spend $200m on housing 1000 homeless

 "We are committed to tackling homelessness.
 That's why we have made it an investment priority for the second year in a row by boosting support for the internationally-acclaimed programme Housing First even further."

-Housing first is a collective response to homelessness, offering people immediate access to housing.
+Housing First is a collective response to homelessness, offering people immediate access to housing.

+Partners include Auckland City Mission, Link People, Comcare Trust, Te Taumata O Ngāti Whakaue Iho Ake Trust, and Lifewise.

+Goff hoped a "significant amount" of the funding would come to Auckland, where there was the most need.

+"Since launching Housing First, Auckland Council and a collective of five agencies have housed 922 people, including 436 children, who were homeless.
+This extra funding will mean we can provide more homes for those who need them the most."

-Ardern said the programme recognises that most long-term homeless people have a number of complex problems such as mental health issues and addictions; and that they have a much higher chance of addressing them once they are housed.
+Ardern said the programme recognised that most long-term homeless people had a number of complex problems such as mental health issues and addictions; and that they have a much higher chance of addressing them once they are housed.

 The Government funds the programme in Auckland, Christchurch, Tauranga, Hamilton and Rotorua.

-"Housing is a basic human right and allows people to love with dignity," Jacinda Ardern said.
+"Housing is a basic human right and allows people to love with dignity," the Prime Minister said.

 She added that the Government was committed to tackling homelessness which is why it has made priority housing for homeless a priority.